Greg Taffet is scouting for talent.

 Probably not, says Todd Thibodeaux, president and CEO of the Computing Technology Industry Association (CompTIA), headquartered in Downers Grove, Ill.

-That's because most students in computer science undergraduate programs still do the majority of their coursework within that field of study -- even though many tech grads end up in corporate IT positions where they're expected to develop applications to facilitate the work done by other departments.
-And while IT programs at the graduate level are better at getting students into business courses, there can still be a knowledge gap.
+That's because most students in computer science undergraduate programs still do the majority of their coursework within that field -- even though many end up in corporate IT positions where they're expected to develop applications to facilitate the work done by other departments.
+And while graduate-level IT programs do a better job of offering business-related courses, there can still be a knowledge gap.

-The university is in its second year of following the IS 2010 model curriculum designed by the Association for Information Systems (AIS) and the Association for Computing Machinery (ACM), which calls for teaching tech students both IT skills and professional skills such as communication and leadership.
+The university is in its second year of following the IS 2010 model curriculum designed by the Association for Information Systems and the Association for Computing Machinery.
+That plan calls for teaching tech students both IT skills and professional skills such as communication and leadership.

 Sign up for CIO Asia eNewsletters.